castower/cpp-593-treeproject-site/index.md

-library( "sp" )           # Used for mapping and spatial data processing library( "ggmap" )        # Used for mapping and spatial data processing library( "measurements" ) # Used to convert measurement units
+library( "sp" )           # Used for mapping and spatial data processing library( "ggmap" )        # Used for mapping and spatial data processing library( "measurements" ) # Used to convert measurement units library( "kableExtra" )   # Used to format tables library( "tidyverse" )    # Used for manipulating data and packages
 ```

 <p markdown="1"> Although there are a wide variety of packages available for processing geospatial and LiDAR data in R, these selected packages are user-friendly and capable of analyzing the data in its raw form.
 Some other packages such as `ForestTools` require some pre-processing of the data.
 We will be working with a raw data set in this tutorial and coding all height models directly in R. </p>